-The purposes of the subdivision road standards are to minimize traffic safety hazards and the cost of municipal maintenance and reconstruction, to insure that roads are consistent with the Town's rural character, to promote a sense of community, and to be consistent with the Comprehensive Plan.
+The purposes of the subdivision road standards are to minimize traffic safety hazards and the cost of municipal maintenance and reconstruction, to einsure that roads are consistent with the Town's rural character, to promote a sense of community, and to be consistent with the Comprehensive Plan.
 The standards shall be flexible where an applicant can demonstrate that alternative approaches will meet the above stated purposes.
 Roads within a subdivision shall be classified by the Planning Board in accordance with their location and their present and contemplated usage.
 A road which is likely to be upgraded in classification in the foreseeable future shall be laid out to the standards of the potential future classification.
 The widths and grades for all subdivision roads shall be determined in accordance with the Road Classification Standards Table, subject to the following qualifications:

-- 1. Where an existing road with right-of-way of less than 50 feet is being extended, the new right-of-way may be the same width as the existing road upon approval by the Planning Board and engineer. - 2.
-Width of right-of-way may be forty (40) feet for a road shorter than 300 feet which ends in a cul-de-sac, upon approval by the Planning Board and engineer. - 3.
-Notwithstanding the Road Classification Standards Table, dead-end roads in excess of 1,000 feet in length must comply with Sec.
-16-3-2 (a)(9). - 4.
-The minimum required turning radius at road intersections shall provide adequate turning radius for a B-40 vehicle as defined by AASHTO.
-To measure turning radius, the full width of pavement of both lanes of traffic shall be included, exclusive of shoulder areas.
-Minimum turning radius shall be required from both directions of the intersecting road, unless that road is a dead-end.
+1. Where an existing road with right-of-way of less than fifty (50) feet is being extended, the new right-of-way may be the same width as the existing road upon approval by the Planning Board and Public Works Directorengineer.

+2. Width of right-of-way may be forty (40) feet for a road shorter than three-hundred (300) feet which ends in a cul-de-sac, upon approval by the Planning Board and Town Eengineer.

+3. Notwithstanding the Road Classification Standards Table, dead-end roads in excess of one thousand (1,000) feet in length must comply with Sec.
+16-3-2 (a)(9).

+4. The minimum required turning radius at road intersections, unless that road is a dead-end.

-(a) Road Design
+A.(a) \\\\Road Design